glamod/marine-user-guide2/docs/source/index.rst

 --------------------

-The data that the tools in this project use and the products created are all stored in the marine-user-guide data directory, which is organized in separate directories to host the different versions of the Marine User Guide.
+The data that the tools in this project use and the products created are all stored in the marine-user-guide data directory [#fDDS]_, which is organized in separate directories to host the different versions of the Marine User Guide.

 .. figure:: ../pics/in_data_space.pdf